Authored by the expert who managed and guided the team behind the New Zealand Property Pack

 How much have property prices increased in New Zealand over the past 12 months?

-Property prices in New Zealand have been essentially flat over the past 12 months, with the national average dipping by roughly 1%.
+New Zealand property prices have been almost flat over the past 12 months, with the best simple estimate being around 0% nominal growth in 2026.

 Which neighborhoods have the fastest rising property prices in New Zealand as of 2026?